zbeekman/TheodoreVonKarmanTheGreyt/CareInstructions.md

 # :wolf: Care Instructions for Theo Beekman :dog2:

 ## Executive summary:
-**FOOD**: Theo gets 3 scoops of Dick Van Patten's Natural Balance L.I.D. dogfood, twice a day.
-To prepare his food add two tablespoons of [Olewo Carrots] to 1 cup water and microwave for 1 minute.
+**FOOD**: Theo gets 3 scoops (2 cups) of Dick Van Patten's Natural Balance L.I.D. dogfood, twice a day.
+To prepare his food add two tablespoons (one packet) of [Olewo Carrots] to 1 cup water and microwave for 1 minute.
 Let stand until mushy and combine with food.
 Usually he is fed before morning walks and before afternoon walks (see below).